witnesschain/server/README.md

 Start with this: http://truffleframework.com/tutorials/pet-shop

-This may also be useful: https://medium.com/etherereum-salon/hello-ethereum-solan-contract-4643118a6119
+This is ok but not that great: https://medium.com/etherereum-salon/hello-ethereum-solan-contract-4643118a6119

 Use this IDE: https://remix.ethereum.org/

+Test out contracts here: https://www.myetherwallet.com/#contracts